Contact Us

 Grey, “Master Steeper”

-Provenance: A chip from an old ceremonial teapot
+Splinter: A chip from an old ceremonial teapot

 Grey is an expert in all things tea-related, and can prepare a perfect cup or pot no matter the blend he’s working with.
 He is also quite good at developing his own special blends and infusing them with his magic to produce a variety of effects within the drinker.
 Most are medicinal in nature but he has been known to brew something more unusual upon request.